Pongpol Panyamit

-Pongpol Panyamit (ปองพล ปัญญามิตร; born 17 March 2003), nicknamed Khunpol (ขุนพล), is a Thai actor, singer, rapper and dancer.
-He initially debuted as an actor under Nadao Bangkok and is currently a member of Thai boy group BUS, formed by Sonray Music.
+Pongpol Panyamit (ปองพล ปัญญามิตร; born 17 March 2003), nicknamed Khunpol (ขุนพล), is a Thai actor, singer, rapper, and dancer.
+He initially debuted as an actor and is currently a member of Thai boy group BUS, formed by Sonray Music.
 He is known for his role as Bas in I Told Sunset About You (2021) during his acting debut.
-Alongside his acting career, he is known as a contestant in 789 Survival (2023), a survival reality television show which later on debuted his current group BUS.
+Alongside his acting career, he is known as a contestant in 789 SURVIVAL (2023), a survival reality television show which later on debuted his current group BUS.

 Early life and education

 Pongpol was born in Bangkok, Thailand.
 He is the oldest son in the family with a younger sister.
 He attended Suankularb Wittayalai School in Bangkok from middle to high school.
 In higher education, he is currently a junior at the Faculty of Communication Arts, Chulalongkorn University.

 He grew up in an academic-oriented family which wanted him to pursue scholarly jobs or established career.
 During adolescent years, he did several school activities such as cheerleader and acting club at the high school.
 He was a cheerleader in Jaturamitr Samakkee, the traditional football games of boys' schools in Thailand, and received attention on social media for the first time.
 In the meanwhile, he participated in the drama club of Suankularb Wittayalai School, where one of Nadao Bangkok's actor scouts discovered him and persuaded him to join the audition programme of Nadao Academy.
 He won the audition for the artist training programme, and was concurrently cast for his first TV series I Told Sunset About You.